 04What needs to change

-In order to help achieve these goals, efforts to level up should focus on six areas: skills, devolution, public services, local transport and city centres.
+In order to help achieve these goals, efforts to level up should focus on six areas: skills, devolution, public services, local transport. city centres and research and development.
 As Figure 6 summarises, these policies should not be applied equally across all geographies.

 Figure 6: How levelling up policies should play out across geography